Willie Nelson Bio

 Beginning in high school Nelson worked as a disc jockey for local radio stations.
 Nelson had short DJ stints with KHBR in Hillsboro, Texas and later with KBOP in Pleasanton, Texas.

-While singing locally in honky tonk bars.
-In 1956, Nelson moved to Vancouver, Washington, to begin a musical career, recording "Lumberjack," which was written by Leon Payne.
+While singing locally in honky tonk bars, in 1956, Nelson moved to Vancouver, Washington, to begin a musical career, recording "Lumberjack," which was written by Leon Payne.
 The single sold fairly well, but did not establish a career.
 Nelson continued to work as a radio announcer in Vancouver and sing in clubs.
 Next, he sold a song called "Family Bible" for $50.¹

-Willie Nelson Quotes
+All Willie Nelson Downloads >>